2024 Sustainable Streetscapes Project

 -

-January 5th - 23rd (Concrete Bus Pads and final striping): Depending on clear weather windows, the contractor will begin constructing five new concrete bus pads and install the final striping along the corridor.
+January 5th - 23rd (Concrete Bus Pads): Depending on clear weather windows, the contractor will begin constructing five new concrete bus pads and install the final striping along the corridor.
 The installation and curing process will take multiple days for each location and will require traffic control lane shifts.
-We will issue separate news flashes with specific locations and timing as this work begins.

 Project Highlights